blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 <em>Fig.2 Overview of UnicornMAML <d-cite key="DBLP:conf/iclr/YeC22"></d-cite>.
 We can see that class label permutations don't matter anymore, as before fine-tuning, the probability of predicting each class is the same.</em>
 </p>

 This tweak to vanilla MAML makes UnicornMAML permutation invariant, as models fine-tuned on tasks including the same categories - just differently ordered - will now yield the same output predictions.
-Also, the method could be used with datasets where the number of classes varies without any further adaptation: It doesn't matter how many classification head weight vectors are initialized by the single meta-classification head weight vector.
+Also, the method could be used with more challenging datasets where the number of classes varies without any further adaptation: It doesn't matter how many classification head weight vectors are initialized by the single meta-classification head weight vector.

 Furthermore, the uniform initialization in Unicorn-MAML addresses the problem of memorization overfitting <d-cite key="DBLP:conf/iclr/YinTZLF20"></d-cite>.
 The phenomenon describes a scenario where a single model can learn all the training tasks only from the test data in the outer loop.